 - Programs have clear short and long-term goals, distinct indicators for success, and can clearly show how participants are moving out of poverty.

 - Program is informed by research: using long-term data gathered from successful internal implementation and/or based on emerging/best practice models.

 - Organization carries out effective, ongoing program evaluation and adapts based on lessons learned and participant feedback.

 - Organization demonstrates effective collaboration and partnerships (both formal and informal) with other organizations.

-Organizations should request the amount that meets their needs and will make the most impact on the proposed program, taking into consideration the median grant size for grants in this focus area is typically $25,000.
+- Funding Parameters: Organizations should request the amount that meets their needs and will make the most impact on the proposed program, taking into consideration the median grant size for grants in this focus area is typically $25,000.
 Staff will work with eligible applicants to determine the best request amount.